DennisWayo/QubitMachine/README.md

 	- ZZ Interaction Terms: The two-qubit ZZ terms encode interactions between neighboring qubits.
 This effectively represents interaction terms in a Hamiltonian.
 	- Identity Operation: Applying an identity ensures no further state transformations, acting as a placeholder if needed.

 Relation to Ax = b: This function constructs the operator A as a combination of quantum gates.
-By encoding A￼with Pauli and ZZ terms, this quantum circuit is designed to represent the matrix A acting on the solution state x￼.
+By encoding A with Pauli and ZZ terms, this quantum circuit is designed to represent the matrix A acting on the solution state x.

 #### 5. main Function